EU wins Greek backing to extend Russia sanctions, delays decision on new steps

 Tsipras has not made his position on Ukraine clear in public.
 His Syriza party has its roots in leftist movements, some of which were sympathetic to Moscow during the Cold War, and Russia's ambassador was the first foreign official Tsipras met after taking office on Monday.

 But Greece has also long treasured its membership of the Western NATO alliance.
-It shares Orthodox Christianity with both Russia and Ukraine, and many Greeks sympathise with both countries.
+It shares Orthodox Christianity with both Russia and Ukraine, and many Greeks sympathize with both countries.

 (Additional reporting by Philip Blenkinsop, Tom Korkemeier, Foo Yun Chee, Francesco Guarascio and Adrian Croft in Brussels, George Georgiopoulos and Lefteris Papadimas in Athens, Natalia Zinets in Kiev and David Brunnstrom in Washington; Writing by Peter Graff; Editing by Kevin Liffey and Grant McCool)